 No Requirement That Retaliation Be Job-Related To Be Actionable

 The Supreme Court in Burlington N. & S.F.
 Ry. v.
 White, 548 U.S. 53, 61-62 (2006), held that retaliation need not be job-related to be actionable under Section 2000e-3(a).
-In doing so, the Court rejected authority from the Third Circuit (and others) requiring that the plaintiff suffer an adverse employment action in order to recover for retaliation.
+In doing so, the Court rejected authority from the Court of Appeals (and others) requiring that the plaintiff suffer an adverse employment action in order to recover for retaliation.
 The Court distinguished Section 2000e-3(a) from Title VII’s basic anti-discrimination provision, which does require an adverse employment action.

 The language of the substantive provision differs from that of the anti-retaliation provision in important ways.
 Section 703(a) sets forth Title VII’s core anti-discrimination provision in the following terms: